-Dan Brouillette is the Deputy Secretary of the U.S. Department of Energy.
+Dan Brouillette currently serves as the 15th United States Secretary of Energy.
 Mr. Brouillette has three decades of experience in both the public and private sector.
 Most recently he was the Senior Vice President and head of public policy for USAA, the Nation’s leading provider of financial services to the military community.
 Before joining USAA, Mr. Brouillette was a Vice President of Ford Motor Company, where he led the automaker’s domestic policy teams and served on its North American Operating Committee.
 Learn more.

 Mark Wesley Menezes, Under Secretary of Energy, serves as the Department’s principal advisor on energy policy and on a wide array of existing and emerging energy technologies.
 The Under Secretary is responsible for driving transformative energy policy, and technology solutions through coordinated planning, management and performance of the Department’s energy programs.
 Learn more.

 Paul M. Dabbar, Under Secretary for Science, serves as the Department’s principal advisor on fundamental energy research, energy technologies, and science, driving this mission through programs including nuclear and high energy particle physics, basic energy, advanced computing, fusion, and biological and environmental research, and direct management over a majority of the Department’s national labs and their world-leading user facilities.
 Learn more.